git/git.github.io/rev_news/drafts/edition-113.md

 + [How To Rotate](https://howtorotate.com/) is an open-source collection of API Key Rotation tutorials for different SaaS providers.
-+ [Act](https://github.com/nektos/act) is a command line tool to run your GitHub Actions locally, using Docker Engine API.
++ [Act](https://github.com/nektos/act) is a command line tool to run your GitHub Actions locally, using the Docker Engine API.
 Written in Go.
   Please look at the [`act` user guide](https://nektosact.com/) for more documentation.
     + There is also [Act runner](https://gitea.com/gitea/act_runner),
       a runner for Gitea based on Gitea fork of act.